web-infra-dev/rsbuild/README.md

 ## 💡 What is Rsbuild?

 - Rsbuild is an Rspack-based build tool for the web.
-- Rsbuild is an enhanced Rspack CLI, which is more user-friendly and powerful.
+- Rsbuild is an enhanced Rspack CLI, which is more user-friendly and out-of-the-box.
 - Rsbuild is the Rspack team's exploration and implementation of best practices for web building.
 - Rsbuild is the best solution for migrating from Webpack to Rspack, reducing configuration by 90% and getting 10x build speed.